-We tried the more traditional pupusas stuffed with pork, shrimp, beans and cheese.
+We tried the more traditional pupusas stuffed with pork, shrimp, beans, and cheese.
 We also added a little variety with the “Mexicana,” stuffed with cactus and jalapeño peppers.
-To top it off, we ended our incredible and filling meal with a Hawaiian pupusa containing ham, cheese and pineapple.
+To top it off, we ended our incredible and filling meal with a Hawaiian pupusa containing ham, cheese, and pineapple.
 They were all delicious, but my favorites were the more traditional ones.

 Tasting multiple flavors and attempting to guess which ones we were biting into since all the pupusas looked alike until we cut into them was a fun dining experience.
-For less than $10, you can try a trio!

 Pupuseria El Salvador: The Drinks